chrispenny/silverstripe-dataobject-to-fixture/README.md

 - Add the option/ability to store binary files so that they can be restored with the fixture.
 - Move to using ArrayList instead of arrays (probably).
 - Let me know what else you'd like!

+## Things that this module does not currently do

+- Export `_Live` tables.
+I hope to add `_Live` table exports soon(ish).
+- There is no ordering logic within definitions for a class.
+This means that if one class record has a relationship to another, we might not get the order in the fixture correct.
+- Support for exporting/saving away Asset binary files has not been added.
+This means that in the current state, you can only generate the database record for an Asset.